163092/Hello-world-/README.md

 # Hello-world-
-This is my first Github program,i learn how to create a new repository!
+This is my first Github program,i learning how to create a new repository!